Omjade/MockMaster-Ai-Interview/README.md

 # 4. Open in browser
 http://localhost:3000
-⚠️ You'll need to set up environment variables for Clerk and Gemini API keys.
+⚠️  You'll need to set up environment variables for Clerk and Gemini API keys .

 🌱 Future Enhancements